spences10/blog.scottspence.me/posts/2018/2018-12-31-react-context-api/index.md

-Hopefully you recall the point at which we abstracted the `function App` component out of the `src/index.js` file, this is so we could add in the context Provider at the highest level of the app, in the `src/index.js` file.
+Hopefully you recall the point at which we abstracted the `function App` component out of the `src/index.js` file, this is so we could add in the context provider at the highest level of the app, in the `src/index.js` file.
 This means that any consumer within the app, no matter how deep into the component tree it is, it can get the state and props from that top level.